shilu10/reverse-image-search-infrastructure/README.md

         $ bash tfstate_bucket.sh -r rg_1 -s sg_1 -c c_1 -l westus
         $ bash tfstate_bucket.sh -r rg_2 -s sg_2 -c c_2 -l westus

+### Login to the Virtual Machine created. (login to tf-training-server)
+    ssh -i identity_file username@public_ip

+### Starting the prefect agent as a daemon(using systemctl)
+- required files for creating daemon, are uploaded in continuous integration pipeline.
+Now just execute the below command,

+        $ sudo systemctl start prefect_agent
+        $ sudo systemctl enable prefect_agent

+    Above command, will start prefect_agent service, and also it will enable the prefect_agent_service, which will be started at every reboot/restart of vm.